JalmarazMartn/VsCodeStepScripts/README.md

 ## Features

-Create JSON file with steps configuration and the, in the file execute command "JAM: Execute current VsCode Script".
+Create JSON file with steps configuration, in the file execute command "JAM: Execute current VsCode Script".
-An info message will show teach executed step and push the button "Execute Next Step", when all ready to execute next step.
+You will see a tab with the action step excuted, and a button to execute until the end all the steps of the file.
 Snippets TJAMInitStepFile and TJAMScriptStep will help you to build the json scripting json file.

 ## Requirements